 - Manor Lakes – a Dennis Family Corporation development

 - Bluestone – a Sunland development

 - Riverwalk – a Places Victoria development.

-There have been delays on this project, and while regrettable, City West Water is committed to delivering recycled water to properties in these housing estates in late 2014.
+There have been delays on this project, and while regrettable, City West Water anticipates delivering recycled water to properties in these housing estates in 2015.

 Can't view YouTube?
 You can also download the following video file(s):

 Download MP4 video (36.5MB)

 There are three major elements required for delivery of the West Werribee Dual Water Supply project.
 These include:

 - a salt reduction plant at the Western Treatment Plant

 - 34kms of transfer mains (both recycled and drinking water pipes)